AdobeDocs/marketo.en/help/marketo/release-notes/temp-dc.md

 ### Option to inherit font {#option-to-inherit-font}

-As a user I would want to enable my chatbot to directly inherit the font from the web page where is it being loaded rather than managing my brand font in Dynamic Chat

-Note: Once you enable this option, Chatbot will take the font that is defined on body tag of the page
+You can now enable the chatbot to directly inherit the font from the web page where it's being hosted rather than managing the brand font in Dynamic Chat.
+When you enable this option, the chatbot will take the font that is defined on `<body>` tag of the page.

+SCREENSHOT

+### Demandbase integration with Dynamic Chat {#demandbase-integration-with-dynamic-chat}

+Demandbase users are able to bring their own license of Demandbase and activate the integration.
+Use Demandbase person attributes for dialogue targeting, conditional branding, and custom routing.

+Resolution of these attribute values against a lead would be done in realtime and are stored in the respective lead profile.